Temporary protection for persons fleeing Ukraine - monthly statistics

 Where did unaccompanied minors fleeing Ukraine go?

-21 countries reported unaccompanied minors fleeing from Ukraine (17 Member States and 4 EFTA countries).
-In absolute terms, Lithuania and Belgium were the two EU Member States that granted the most temporary protection statuses to unaccompanied minors since March 2022 (Table 2).
-In relative terms, the highest share of unaccompanied minors in the number of children granted temporary protection was recorded in Croatia (10.1 %) (Figure 3).
+Since March 2022, 18 EU countries and all EFTA countries have provided data on unaccompanied minors fleeing from Ukraine.
+It should be highlighted that in Italy, unaccompanied minors are benefiting from a protection scheme other than the temporary protection status.
+In absolute terms, Austria (1 810), Belgium (1 560) and Lithuania (1 470) are the countries among EU countries where data are available that have granted the most temporary protection statuses to unaccompanied minors since March 2022 (Table 2).
+In relative terms, the highest share of unaccompanied minors of the total number of children granted temporary protection was recorded in Croatia (12.0 %) (Figure 3).

 Source: Eurostat (migr_asytpfm), (migr_asytpfq)